melange-re/melange-re.github.io/docs/learn.md

 **Extensions:**

 In order to use any of these extensions, you will have to add the melange PPX preprocessor to your project.
-To do so, just add the following to the `dune`
+To do so, add the following to the `dune` file:
-file:

 ```bash
 (library